October 2015 Speaker of the United States House of Representatives election: Election of the speaker

 On October 29, 2015, Ryan was elected speaker, receiving 236 votes.
 Following the election, Raúl Labrador, a Freedom Caucus member from Idaho, said that Ryan will need to "realize the honeymoon is over and start bringing us some conservative policy," and that "the final exam for Paul Ryan will be in January 2017, when there is a speaker election, and we will look at his body of work and determine whether he gets a passing grade or not."

 The vote count in the October 2015 speaker of the House election was:

+Ryan did not cast a vote in the election, while Pelosi did.

 Representatives voting for someone other than their party's speaker nominee were: